-You can understand the surgical and treatment options for uterine fibroids if you understand the types of Uterine Fibroids.
-Types of Uterine Fibroids have been exlained in the following sections.
+You can be sure of the surgical and other treatment options for uterine fibroids only if you understand the types of uterine fibroids.
+The types of uterine fibroids have been explained below.

-If Uterine Fibroids are small and don’t produce any symptoms, then the doctor might not suggest treatment.
-This is because, the treatment or surgical options for Uterine Fibroids will depend on its Types and its location.
-Read the following sections to understand the type of fibroids.
+If uterine fibroids are small and don’t produce any symptoms, then the doctor might not suggest treatment.
+This is because the treatment or surgical options for uterine fibroids depends on their types and their location.
+Read the following sections to understand the types of fibroids.

-There are three types of Uterine Fibroids which are classified based on the location of fibroids, they are:
+There are three types of uterine fibroids which are classified based on their location.
+They are:

 1. Intramural Fibroids